connectkushal/cssnotes/README.md

 This repo has some notes on css, sass, frameworks based on sass like bulma and bootstrap5, tools/plugins for efficient coding.

-These are meant for a quick revision when using css after some gap.
+I made them for a quick revision when I'm using css after some gap.

-I find it quicker to go through some pointers on common concepts rather than googling small things when building something on the frontend after a long time.
+It is quicker to go through some css pointers beforehand rather than googling small things when building something using after a long time.

 #### DevEnv
 ##### Simple Setup